xvitaly/zswap-cli/docs/installation.md

 ## Pre-requirements

-Install the Git client, CMake, GCC/Clang compiler, and library dependencies from your distribution's repositories.
+Install the Git client, CMake, GCC/Clang compiler with standard library, kernel and libc development packages, and external project dependencies from your distribution's repositories.

 ## Versions